-Expand your writing knowledge Investigate writing in your major Teach you upper-division research practices Introduce you to the U's writing resources Help you make the most of learning and professional development opportunities at the U. PLUS: Half off U Tuition - 3 credit hours - Fulfills HF/CW - Upper-division coursework Writing for Environmental & Sustainability Studies Fulfills Upper Division Communication/Writing (CW) Investigative Nonfiction: Environmental Issues in the American West Students benefit from interacting with the physical or material aspects of their subjects, and by talking with the people-citizens, government officials, and others-whose lives, livelihoods, and communities are or will be affected by (usually much needed) changes to environmental policy.
+WRTG 3420 Environmental Writing Fulfills Upper Division Communication/Writing (CW) Investigative Nonfiction: Environmental Issues in the American West Students benefit from interacting with the physical or material aspects of their subjects, and by talking with the people-citizens, government officials, and others-whose lives, livelihoods, and communities are or will be affected by (usually much needed) changes to environmental policy.
 Of course students are trained to address differing written perspectives, but if we hope to understand all that is involved with the positions we take on environmental issues and to effect lasting change, we must learn how to talk to one another face-to-face.

 Students must take WRTG 2010 or equivalent prior to taking this course.
-Fall 2020 TuTh 12:25pm - 1:45pm
+Fall 2021 TuTh 12:25pm - 1:45pm

-GRAMMAR & STYLISTICS FOR ACADEMIC WRITING

-Fall 2020 MoWe 11:50am - 1:10pm

-This course has three main purposes:
+WRTG 3510 GRAMMAR & STYLISTICS FOR ACADEMIC WRITING Fall 2021 MoWe 11:50am - 1:10pm This course has three main purposes:

-- 1. To address various stylistic and grammatical issues - 2.
-To give students individualized help with their writing - 3.
+1. To address various stylistic and grammatical issues 2.
+To give students individualized help with their writing 3.
 To provide an understanding of the linguistic underpinnings of writing.

 Learn about "awkward" sentences, pronoun case, argument structure, who vs. whom, punctuation, word order, modifiers, concision, emphasis, syntax, and ethics from a rhetorical and functional perspective.
 Students must take WRTG 2010 or equivalent prior to taking this course.
 Fulfills Upper Division Communication/Writing (CW)

-RHETORIC, SCIENCE & TECHNOLOGY STUDIES

-Fall 2020 TuTh 10:45am - 12:05pm

-This course examines the history of science/technology and its relevance to contemporary society.
-Employing a rhetorical lens, students study scientific/technological advances, and their related concepts from secularism to globalization.
+WRTG 3705 RHETORIC, SCIENCE & TECHNOLOGY STUDIES Fall 2021 Tues 10:45am - 12:05pm (Hybrid) This course examines the history of science/technology and its relevance to contemporary society.
+Employing a rhetorical lens, students study scientific/ technological advances, and their related concepts from secularism to globalization.
 Various genres of scientific written communication are examined for their effectiveness through the ages, with special attention focused on hot topics.
 This course furthers understanding the relationship among writing, science, and society.